kganeshchandan/BlockBreakerVII/README.md

 # BlockBreakerVII
-## This is a game completely made by using OOPs principles in python inspired from Break Out
+> This is a game completely made by using OOPs principles in python inspired from Atari Break Out

 To start the game do

-$ python3 main.py
+$`python3 main.py`

 Then press any key to start the game